Teacher Salary & Teacher Pay – What to Expect?

 High school teachers most often teach a single subject to multiple classes throughout the day.
 These classes may be of one grade level or of different grade levels depending on the school or district.

 Average Salary for a High School Teacher

-High School teacher salaries vary by state and even district with the average being about $56,200 yearly.
-However, the range is great with the lowest end of that being $34,000 and the higher ranges falling in the mid $70,000 range.
+High school teacher salaries vary by state and even district with the average being about $61,660 per year, according to the BLS.
+However, the range is great with the lowest end of that being $40,540 and teachers in the 90th percentile earning $99,660 per year.
 However, this does not include the added health or retirement benefits.
 Education salaries have increased over the years, but not a great amount.
 Teachers are often thought to be underpaid, but a significant increase has not occurred in most districts.
 That being said, student progress and achievement is quickly becoming the standard for which teacher salaries are based.

 How Will Education Affect a High School Teacher's Annual Income?

 Earning a higher education degree may also increase pay in some school districts, though this varies state to state.
-Most teachers who have a Master's Degree will see about a $7,000 increase yearly with a Doctorate degree earning another increase of that amount or more.
-However, most teachers who hold a Doctoral degree are no longer in the classroom as day to day teachers.
+Most teachers who have a master's degree will see about a $7,000 increase yearly with a doctorate earning another increase of that amount or more.
+However, most teachers who hold a doctoral degree are no longer in the classroom as day to day teachers.
 At the high school level, an additional degree often means an additional subject area which could lead to teaching multiple subject areas.
 This could create a wider job market and higher salary for some, depending on the subject area.

 Salary Point System for Teachers

 Some states work on a salary point system in which the teacher can earn points through classes and professional development.
 The more points a teacher earns, the more their yearly salary will increase.
 Most schools have set amounts that must be earned to be bumped to the next salary class.
 This is usually between 10 and 15 points, but can vary.
 Points can be earned through taking classes and will also boost retirement over time.
 The points are often given at a one to one ratio, with one semester long class being equal to a single point.